Lemon- Citrus Medica

 In the middle of the 5th century B.C., intellectual freedom was the defining feature of Athens.
 For them the development of the mind was foremost — for a democracy, a government “by the people”, could not exist for future generations without this individual freedom.

 As an American, I am deeply moved each time I read the words that begin the Constitution: We the People….
-There is a of difficulty in the world today; economic hardship here and abroad.
+There is difficulty in the world today; economic hardship here and abroad.
 Yet no matter how difficult and discouraging life can be, in the end it is still, “We the People”.
 With that positive and cooperative frame of mind ANYTHING IS POSSIBLE.

 “We the People” have the ability to create the type of society we want to live in and we want to pass on to future generations.
 That inspires me.
 That is what I hope will inspire my son.